Biden says US is 'on the move again' | DW | 29.04.2021

 The president stressed the need to pass his American Jobs Plan if the country is going to sustain momentum and get back to the historic low levels of unemployment prior to the pandemic.

-He also aimed to frame his push for the US to meet its international obligations to slow the impact of climate change as, ultimately, a jobs plan.
+He also framed his push for the US to take action against climate change as, ultimately, a jobs plan.

 "For too long, we have failed to use the most important word when it comes to meeting the climate crisis,'' Biden said.
 "Jobs.
 Jobs.
 For me, when I think about climate change, I think jobs."